Also known as: pectus carinatum, pectus excavatum or combination chest wall deformity surgery.

 What is the recovery like?

-Usually the patient is in the hospital for several days, during which time the pain team assists with medications to keep the child comfortable.
+Following the surgery, the patient will usually spend several days in the hospital, during which time the pain team assists with medications to keep the child comfortable.
 Breathing exercises and physical therapy are key components to a safe discharge.
-Most patients are back to the usual activities of daily living in a week or two, with full contact sports in 3 months.
+Most patients are back to their usual activities of daily living in a week or two, with full contact sports in 3 months.

 Reviewed by: Cathy Anne Burnweit, MD